-A Season Pass covers either in-person or virtual registration for all regular meetings from September 2023 through June 2024, including the monthly luncheons and the Awards luncheon.*
+A Season Pass covers either in-person or virtual registration for all regular meetings from September 2025 through June 2026, including the monthly luncheons and the Awards reception.*

 The Season Pass allows members the convenience of one annual payment for VAFRE events at a discounted rate: